HeydarliAtabay/SolidarityPurchasingGroup/Retrospective/Sprint 3- Retrospective.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-  -Reviewing globally the app and controlling that every story is correctly connected to the others
+  - Reviewing globally the app and controlling that every story is correctly connected to the others

 - What lessons did you learn (both positive and negative) in this sprint?